-Esther van Zimmeren is Research Professor in Intellectual Property (IP) Law & Governance at the Faculty of Law of the University of Antwerp (2013-present).
-She is a member of the Research Groups Government & Law and Business & Law.
-Between 2015-2017 she was the Head of the Research Group Government & Law.
-She is also a member of the interdisciplinary Jean Monnet Centre of Excellence ACTORE (Antwerp Consortium on the Organization of Rulemaking and Multi-level Governance in Europe) (in collaboration with the Faculty of Social Sciences).
+Esther van Zimmeren is Associate Professor in Intellectual Property (IP) Law & Governance at the Faculty of Law of the University of Antwerp and a member of the Research Groups Government & Law and Business & Law.
+She is coordinator of the Centre of Excellence GOVTRUST and a member of the interdisciplinary Jean Monnet Centre of Excellence ACTORE (Antwerp Consortium on the Organization of Rulemaking and Multi-level Governance in Europe) (in collaboration with the Faculty of Social Sciences).

 Esther is Visiting Professor at the University of Copenhagen and the University of Vilnius.